Professional Doctorate in Clinical Psychology

 Academic Training

-The academic programme is based on the standards for accreditation for Doctoral programmes in Clinical Psychology (BPS, 2016) and comprises six main areas of teaching:
+The academic programme is based on the standards for accreditation for Doctoral programmes in Clinical Psychology (BPS, 2019) and comprises the following main areas of teaching:

 - Reflective Practice